hweetty/ggrt/README.md

 - Elva Yang

-*Won Top Ten Hacks at the Kik 2015 Hackathon*
+*One of the top 10 hacks at the Kik 2015 Hackathon*